tirthdoshi009/FTP-using-client-server-architecture/README.md

 ### Instructions to run this code:
-Clone the repository and go to in the folder:
+Clone the repository and go in this folder:

 1. Run the server.java file
 2. Run the ftpclient.java file